Polish WWII spy radio set

 Apart from the Polish Resistance in occupied Europe,

-the BP-3 was also used by the SOE (both in Europe and Asia),
+the BP-3 was also used by the SOE (in Europe and in Asia),

-The BP-3 was followed by the BP-4, which had a different
+The BP-3 was succeeded by the BP-4, which had a different

 which covered the same 2-8 MHz but had a built-in AM (voice) modulator.

 The BP-3 has a clear and well-organised control panel which is shown below.

 The area left of the yellow dotted line is used by the receiver, whilst the

 remaining space is taken by the transmitter.
 The receiver has a small circular